 Favorite food: Peanut butter, hamburgers, and steaks.

-Movie that you have seen multiple times: The Outlaw Josey Wales
+A movie that you have seen multiple times: The Outlaw Josey Wales

-Favorite actor: Clint Eastwood and Nick Nolte.
+Favorite actors: Clint Eastwood and Nick Nolte.

 Favorite color: Red